processing/p5.js/contributor_docs/project_wrapups/smrghsh_gsoc_2022.md

 ### Challenges with implementation
 One challenge that I struggled with was dealing with resetting the [reference space](https://immersive-web.github.io/webxr/spatial-tracking-explainer.html) in between launching a VR experience for the user and returning to an inline session in an HMD’s 2D web browser.
 This is needed because the physical space that a user navigates in an HMD is different than how they would interact in 2D.
 During this reset it’s necessary to set this, as well as a particular subset of  `XR` properties to `null` in order to completely clear this, Examining a [similar issue with Aframe’s development](https://github.com/aframevr/aframe/issues/4406) helped in the solution.

-I also usually work with WebXR on a higher level, so I am really grateful for technical guidance through mentorship for working with WebXR at this lower level.
-This is invaluable information whose complexity was distilled for me throughout this process.
-It sparked many ideas for how we remove these technical barriers for VR development in arts and education.
-There is a complex history to WebXR devices as the specification is built for all the devices that are yet to come.
 **View the pull request:**
 [https://github.com/stalgiag/p5.xr/pull/171](https://github.com/stalgiag/p5.xr/pull/171)

 # Controller API Update